 What to do there: Buying a souvenir or two is a must at the Mexican market.
 However, window shopping is just as fun as you never know what to expect.
 The 100+ stores in Historic Market Square have been passed from generation to generation, so it’s a great place to chat to locals and find out more about their lives too!
 And what else do you think of when it comes to Mexico?
 That’s right, food!
 Happily, there are plenty of spots to get a taco or an enchilada here!

 #6 – HemisFair Park and the Tower of the Americas

 Why it’s awesome: If you want to get a panoramic view of the Alamo City, there’s nowhere better to do that than here.
 The Tower of the Americas stands 750 feet above HemisFair Park in downtown San Antonio, and the observation deck provides spectacular views of the skyline and beyond!
 After visiting the tower, you can enjoy more activities in HemisFair Park.
 It’s here that you’ll find the Texan Institute of Cultures and some pretty fountains.
 You’re in luck if you’re travelling with kids too, as there’s a playground!

 What to do there: If you’re not afraid of heights, then don’t miss heading up the 750 feet Tower of the Americas.
 It’s definitely the best place from which to explore San Antonio from above!
+You may even be able to spot your downtown Airbnb.
 There are regular events in HemisFair Park too.
 These include things like Art in the Park and Story Time.
 You could definitely spend a few hours relaxing here, and if you’re travelling with kids they’re sure to be quite content with all the cool stuff on offer too!